SaalikLok/lavadocs-obsidian/README.md

 1. Open the document you wish to share in Obsidian.
 2. Click on the newly added ⛰️ mountain icon in your sidebar, or run “Push to Lavadocs” from your command palette.
-3. Your document will be immediately pushed to the Lavadocs server for hosting, and a window with your pushed document should open up!
+3. Your document will be pushed to Lavadocs, and you should be able to access and share it.

 ## Lavadocs Pricing

+There's more on the [landing page](https://lavadocs.com/home), but the TLDR is: Your docs are yours to keep.

-- **Free Tier**: Enjoy hosting up to 50 documents completely free.
+- **Start With**: 50 documents free.
-- **Additional Documents**: For every 100 additional documents hosted, the cost is just $4.99.
+- **Additional Documents**: For every 100 additional documents, it's $4.99.

-Expand your online presence without breaking the bank.

 ## Privacy

 Your privacy is important!
-It’s part of the reason I built this – I’d rather not have my document contents being sold.
-Please review our [Privacy Policy](https://lavadocs.com/privacy-policy) to understand how Lavadocs handles data.
+It’s part of the reason I built this.
+Please review the [Privacy Policy](https://lavadocs.com/privacy_policy) to understand how Lavadocs handles data.

+TL;DR - I don't sell, share, or do anything other than store the docs you push to Lavadocs.
+I might share aggregated numbers every now and then: "5 docs were created this week, wooot!"

 ## Support

-Encountering issues or have queries related to the Lavadocs plugin?
-Do not hesitate to reach out to our support team for assistance.
+If you encounter any issues, reach out to me: saalik@tangibleinfo.com.

 ## License